Pro Bono Service - Professional Responsibility

 Before you graduate from Stetson University College of Law, you are required to complete a course in professional responsibility to learn the professional and ethical obligations of an attorney.

 High ethical standards are implicit in every element of your training, and a commitment to service is part of our mission.
-Students participating in Stetson University College of Law pro bono program may not give legal advice.
+Students are not licensed attorneys, and so they may not give legal advice.

 Many students work on actual cases involving real clients.
 Law students involved in pro bono work should be aware that, although they are not licensed attorneys, they are bound to comply with the Rules of Professional Conduct.